radule90/CI_PP__4/README.md

 - And immediately after that, I offer the site member to add a new comic about which he wants to write if it does not already exist in the database.
 - The other fields are basic, typical blog post fields such as title, body content, and image.
 - What I should add in the next version is the Excerpt field, instead of that field I used the django filter `truncatewords`, which can sometimes cause unwanted results if the introduction is too short and there is too much empty space after it.
+- The textual content (reviews) of the site is generated using ChatGPT, so there may be inconsistencies and inaccuracies in the data.

 ##### TinyMCE
 - So that the posts themselves could be nicely formatted, to add subtitles, images, I decided to implement the Rich Text Editor and I added a `safe` filter to render the content properly.